duckduckgo/zeroclickinfo-fathead/README.md

 ### Notes

-1) There should be no duplicated in the $page (first) variable.
+1) There should be no duplicates in the $page (first) variable.
 If you have multiple things named the same things you have a number of options, e.g. a) make disambiguation pages; b) put everything in one snippet; c) pick the most general one.